Dr Anne-Marie Imafidon MBE is a STEM speaker and co-founder of Stemettes.

 Anne-Marie is a trustee at the Institute for the Future of Work and regularly appears in international media.

-In addition to hosting the highly popular Women Tech Charge podcast for the Evening Standard, Anne-Marie Imafidon featured on the 2019 Royal Institute Christmas Lectures and has conducted live interviews with famous faces from the tech world and beyond, including Jack Dorsey, Rachel Riley and Lewis Hamilton.
+In addition to hosting the top-rated Women Tech Charge podcast for the Evening Standard, Anne-Marie Imafidon featured on the 2019 Royal Institute Christmas Lectures and has conducted live interviews with famous faces from the tech world and beyond, including Jack Dorsey, Rachel Riley and Lewis Hamilton.

-In recognition of her significant influence and achievements, Anne-Marie was awarded an MBE in the 2017 New Year’s Honours for services to young women and STEM sectors.
+Anne-Marie was awarded an MBE in the 2017 New Year’s Honours for services to young women and STEM sectors in recognition of her significant influence and achievements.
 In June of the same year, she was also made an Honorary Fellow at Keble College, Oxford.

 Anne-Marie Imafidon STEM Speaker